-Knowing how to create a branch in GitHub is just the beginning.
-What really matters is making sure that what you merge is secure, compliant, and reviewable.
-In this post, we’ll walk through the full process: how to create a branch in GitHub, how to merge branches in GitHub securely, how to cancel merge in GitHub if risks are found, and how Xygeni helps you see every issue before it hits your main branch.
+Learning how to create a branch in GitHub is the first step.
+However, mastering how to merge branches in GitHub safely is just as critical for every branch GitHub workflow.
+So, in this post, we’ll walk you through the entire process, starting with how to create a branch in GitHub and then showing you how to merge branches in GitHub safely.
+We’ll also cover how to cancel a merge if you find any problems, and finally, how Xygeni can help you catch every issue before it gets into your main branch.

 Let’s walk through it step by step.